 Should we send fewer messages but work harder at them?

 They also found that for those pursuing more desirable partners there was a strategy.
 They would send less messages and the messages they sent tended to be longer.
 Although they were less likely to get a reply from a more desirable person (less than 21% chance), by prioritising quality of message rather than quantity, they hoped for a pay-off.
 The results were mixed from city to city, but overall there was no pay-off.
-Research by the dating site OKCupid suggests that longer messages don’t work: 40-90 characters are what it recommends.
+(As a guide to message length: research by the dating site OKCupid suggests that longer messages don’t work: 40-90 characters are what it recommends.)

 Treat them mean, keep them keen….?